JaneliaSciComp/SongExplorer/README.md

 its hidden state activations and output logits by mock-classifying these detected sounds with this untrained network.
-You'll need to tell it which model to use by selecting the last checkpoint file in the untrained classifier's log files with the `File Browser` (i.e.
-"untrained-classifier/train_1r/vgg.ckpt-0.{index,meta,data\*}" in this case).
+You'll need to tell it which model to use by selecting the last checkpoint file in the untrained classifier's log files with the `File Browser` (i.e. one of "untrained-classifier/train_1r/vgg.ckpt-0.{index,meta,data\*}" in this case).
 The time and amount of memory this takes depends directly on the number and dimensionality of detected sounds.
 To limit the problem to a manageable size